ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/connection-strings/add-connection-string.dotnet.markdown

 # Operations: How to Add a Connection String

-* You can add a connection string by using the [**PutConnectionStringOperation** method](../../../../client-api/operations/maintenance/connection-strings/add-connection-string#putconnectionstringoperation).
+* You can add a connection string by using the [**PutConnectionStringOperation**](../../../../client-api/operations/maintenance/connection-strings/add-connection-string#putconnectionstringoperation) method.

-* This article demonstrates how to define the properties needed to connect to an external database.
+* This article demonstrates how to connect to an external database.

-* Standard properties (name, database location, password) are explained here.

 In this page: